Healthdirect Free Australian health advice you can count on.

 What is mental health recovery?

-Recovery is about all of your life, not just treatment and management of your symptoms (which is ‘clinical recovery’).
-It involves:
+Recovery is about improving your life more generally, not just treatment and management of your symptoms.
+The process of recovery helps you:

-• finding hope, and developing self-esteem and resilience
+• find hope, and developing self-esteem and resilience

-• having a sense of purpose and meaning in your life
+• have a sense of purpose and meaning in your life

 What is the ‘recovery approach’ to mental health?

-When you take the recovery approach, you work as a team with your doctor and other health professionals to work out how to achieve your goals and how to manage your mental health.
-You are at the centre of your care, and it will be personal and unique to you.
+When you take a ‘recovery approach’, you work as a team with your doctor and other health professionals to work out how to manage your mental health and achieve your personal goals.
+You are at the centre of your care and it will be personal and unique to you.

 Promoting a recovery approach to mental healthcare is part of Australia’s national mental health strategy.
 It sets out 6 key principles that can help you ensure that mental health services are helping your recovery: